Wolox/tech-guides/infraestructure/aws/docs/frontend-group.md

-# Deploying to a AWS S3 Bucket / Create a Group with S3 deployment permissions
+# Create a Group with S3 deployment permissions

 ## Create the policy